Bi-Component Netting

 Our proprietary netting technology lets you create truly distinctive products.

-Bi-Component netting is made of two different materials, one in each opposite direction, forming the web.
-SWM can combine different, compatible resins, in the same netting configuration but in opposite directions.
+Bi-Component netting is made of two materials, one in each opposite direction, forming the web.
+Conwed can combine different, compatible resins in the same netting configuration but in opposite directions.
 For example, one bi-component netting design may include an elastomer material in the cross direction (CD) and polypropylene (PP) in the opposite direction (machine direction-MD).
 This netting could eventually be incorporated with other substrates under thermal lamination.

 As another example of our bi-component netting capabilities, we could include polypropylene (PP) resin in one direction and ethylene vinyl acetate (EVA) in the opposite direction if the netting does not need to stretch.
-These are just two examples of the variety of combinations that are available in our bi-component portfolio.
+These are just two examples of the various combinations available in our bi-component portfolio.

-The limits of our plastic netting technology are constantly tested and we are accustomed to research and test chemical formulations that will deliver your desired performance.
-Contact our team and let us collaborate on your next product innovation.
+The limits of our plastic netting technology are constantly tested, and we are accustomed to researching and testing chemical formulations that will deliver your desired performance.

 Conwed™ Bi-Component Netting in Hygiene Applications